vshpotter/microsoft-365-docs/microsoft-365/admin/activity-reports/microsoft-365-copilot-readiness.md

 :::image type="content" alt-text="Screenshot showing how you can ensure users are eligible for Microsoft 365 Copilot." source="../../media/copilot-usage-ensure-readiness.png":::

 **Total Prerequisite Licenses** The number is the sum of all users who have at least one license assigned to them or who could be assigned a license.
-The following license types are eligible for Copilot:
+To learn more about the license types eligible for Copilot, see [Licensing requirements for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-licensing).

-**For Business and Enterprise:**

-- **Microsoft 365 plans:**
-  - Microsoft 365 E5
-  - Microsoft 365 E3
-  - Microsoft 365 F1
-  - Microsoft 365 F3
-  - Microsoft 365 Business Basic
-  - Microsoft 365 Business Premium
-  - Microsoft 365 Business Standard
-  - Microsoft 365 Apps for business
-  - Microsoft 365 Apps for enterprise

-- **Office 365 plans:**
-  - Office 365 E5
-  - Office 365 E3
-  - Office 365 E1
-  - Office 365 F3

-- **Microsoft Teams plans:**
-  - Microsoft Teams Essentials
-  - Microsoft Teams Enterprise
-  - Microsoft Teams EEA (European Economic Area)

-- **Exchange plans:**
-  - Exchange Kiosk
-  - Exchange Plan 1
-  - Exchange Plan 2

-- **SharePoint plans:**
-  - SharePoint Plan 1
-  - SharePoint Plan 2

-- **OneDrive for Business plans:**
-  - OneDrive for Business Plan 1
-  - OneDrive for Business Plan 2

-- **Planner and Project plans:**
-  - Microsoft Planner Plan 1 (formerly Project Plan 1)
-  - Microsoft Project Plan 3
-  - Microsoft Project Plan 5
-  - Project Online Essentials

-- **Visio plans:**
-  - Visio Plan 1
-  - Visio Plan 2

-- **Other plans:**
-  - Microsoft ClipChamp

-**For Education Faculty and Higher Education Students Aged 18+:**

-- Microsoft 365 A1*
-- Microsoft 365 A3*
-- Microsoft 365 A5*
-- Office 365 A1*
-- Office 365 A3*
-- Office 365 A5*

-*Available via Enrollment for Education Solutions (EES) or Cloud Solution Provider (CSP) only.

 **Users on an eligible update channel** This number is the sum of all users who are enrolled in Current Channel or Monthly Enterprise Channel for app updates in your organization and could be assigned with a Copilot license.